 While Yosemite is full of amazing places to explore, two of my favorites are not in the valley but on Glacier Point Rd.
-Sentinel Dome and Taft Point are both located off the same trail head on Glacier Point Rd and they both give you two completely unique views of the valley you probably have never experienced before.
-Taft Point is that magical spot you have seen numerous times on Instagram with the really small rock ledge and the mini person standing out on it.
+Sentinel Dome and Taft Point are both located off the same trailhead on Glacier Point Rd, and they both give you two unique views of the valley you probably have never experienced before.
+Taft Point is that magical spot you have seen numerous times on Instagram with the tiny rock ledge and the mini person standing out on it.
 You can read about Sentinel Dome here and Taft Point by reading on.

 - 2.2 miles round trip

 - Read about all of my favorite spots in Yosemite National Park here

 - This information is from my hike in 2016 and 2018

 This hike is only accessible when Glacier Point Rd is open, which is the summer.
 The trailhead starts at the Sentinal Dome / Taft Point stop on the shuttle, and there is limited parking if you drive yourself to the trailhead.
 During the summer, they require you to take the shuttle from 10 AM to 4:30 PM, but you can usually drive yourself if you go before or after.